-They’re purposefully delaying getting in touch.
+They’re purposely delaying getting in touch.

 To maintain goodwill, try to give people the benefit of the doubt.
-Assume that they want to reply.
+Assume they want to reply.
 If it feels necessary, write again to see if they need help.

 It’s frustrating to have to send more than one reminder email.
 But keep in mind that everyone has their reasons for not replying.
 Give them a few days to respond before following up again.
 When you do, keep your tone patient and remind them why the matter is urgent.
 If they don’t respond after the second reminder, consider giving them a friendly phone call during business hours.

 Two reminders also suffice for an upcoming event.
 One email the day before an appointment and another an hour before are usually enough.
 The first one provides an opportunity to send anything they need to prepare and the second gives them a chance to offer a heads-up if they’re running late.